SaiRitwik11/bellabeat-wellness-analysis/README.md

 ## What This Project Is About
 Bellabeat needed to understand how users actually engage with fitness devices — not just what the data shows, but what actions it should drive.

 This project uses publicly available FitBit data to answer that question.
-By analyzing real user behavior across daily activity, sleep patterns, and hourly movement, the goal is to give Bellabeat's team actionable product insights.
+By analyzing real user behavior across daily activity, sleep patterns, and hourly movement, the goal is to provide actionable insights that can inform product and marketing decisions.

 The analysis follows Google's six-phase framework: **Ask → Prepare → Process → Analyze → Share → Act.**